Self-Supervised Aggregation of Diverse Experts for Test-Agnostic Long-Tailed Recognition: More Experimental Settings

 \subsection{More Implementation Details of Our Method}

 We implement our method in PyTorch.
-Following~\cite{hong2020disentangling,wang2020long}, we use ResNeXt-50 for ImageNet-LT, ResNet-32 for CIFAR100-LT, ResNet-152 for Places-LT and ResNet-50 for iNaturalist 2018 as backbones, while we use the cosine classifier for all datasets.
-In our method, the number of convolutional filters in each expert is reduced by 1/4, since by sharing the backbone and using fewer filters in each expert~\cite{wang2020long, zhou2020bbn}, the computational complexity of the model is reduced compared to the model with independent experts.
+Following~\cite{hong2020disentangling,wang2020long}, we use ResNeXt-50 for ImageNet-LT, ResNet-32 for CIFAR100-LT, ResNet-152 for Places-LT and ResNet-50 for iNaturalist 2018 as backbones, respectively.
+Moreover, we adopt the cosine classifier for prediction on all datasets.

+Although we have depicted the skill-diverse multi-expert framework in Section~\ref{expert_learning}, we give more details about it here.
+Without loss of generality, we take ResNet~\cite{he2016deep} as an example to illustrate the multi-expert model.
+Since the shallow layers extract more general features and deeper layers extract more task-specific features~\cite{yosinski2014transferable}, the three-expert model uses the first two stages of ResNet as the expert-shared backbone, while the later stages of ResNet and the fully-connected layer constitute independent components of each expert.
+To be more specific, the number of convolutional filters in each expert is reduced by 1/4, since by sharing the backbone and using fewer filters in each expert~\cite{wang2020long, zhou2020bbn}, the computational complexity of the model is reduced compared to the model with independent experts.
+The final prediction is the arithmetic mean of the prediction logits of these experts, followed by a softmax function.

-In the training phase, the data augmentations are the same as existing methods~\cite{hong2020disentangling,kang2019decoupling}.
-If not specified, for most datasets, we use the SGD optimizer with the momentum 0.9 and an initial learning rate of 0.1 (linear decay).
-More specifically, for ImageNet-LT, we train models for 180 epochs with batch size 64 and learning rate 0.025 (cosine decay).
+In the training phase, the data augmentations are the same as previous long-tailed studies~\cite{hong2020disentangling,kang2019decoupling}.
+If not specified, we use the SGD optimizer with the momentum of 0.9 and set the initial learning rate as 0.1 with linear decay.
+More specifically, for ImageNet-LT, we train models for 180 epochs with batch size 64 and a learning rate of 0.025 (cosine decay).
 For CIFAR100-LT, the training epoch is 200 and the batch size is 128.
-For Places-LT, following~\cite{liu2019large}, we use ResNet-152 pre-trained on ImageNet~\cite{deng2009imagenet} as the backbone, where the batch size is 128 and the training epoch is 30.
-Moreover, the learning rate is 0.01 for the classifier and is 0.001 for all other layers.
+For Places-LT, following~\cite{liu2019large}, we use ImageNet pre-trained ResNet-152 as the backbone, while the batch size is set to 128 and the training epoch is 30.
+Besides, the learning rate is 0.01 for the classifier and 0.001 for all other layers.
 For iNaturalist 2018, we set the training epoch to 200, the batch size to 512 and the learning rate to 0.2.
-In the inverse softmax loss, we set $\lambda {=}2$ for ImageNet-LT and CIFAR100-LT, and set $\lambda {=}1$ for another two datasets.
+In our inverse softmax loss, we set $\lambda {=}2$ for ImageNet-LT and CIFAR100-LT, and $\lambda {=}1$ for the remaining datasets.

 In the test-time training, we use the same augmentations as MoCo v2~\cite{chen2020improved} to generate different data views, \ie random resized crop, color jitter, gray scale, Gaussian blur and horizontal flip.
-If not specified, we train the aggregation weights for 5 epochs with the batch size 128 using the same optimizer and learning rate as the training phase.
+If not specified, we train the aggregation weights for 5 epochs with the batch size 128, where we adopt the same optimizer and learning rate as the training phase.